GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - If the control is not disabled then it might show a red border around it (applicable to button, color and select controls)

 - Special notes about `AR / VR Viewer`:
-  - Using slightly modified version of the three.js `DeviceOrientationControls`, last available in r133
-  - Currently a little bit experimental but it seems to work properly
+  - Currently a little bit experimental but it seems to work properly for implemented features
   - My tests had it working with Chrome browser on both the desktop and an Android mobile phone:
     - Could be used either as a standard viewer or with AR / VR support
   - Supported import formats (single model or scene only):